-TEWLS is able to provide free one-off legal advice to all women in the Greater Darwin region, including legal information and referral services.
-Appointments for legal advice are confidential, except where mandatory reporting is required.
+TEWLS is able to provide free one-off legal advice to all women and persons identifying as women in the Greater Darwin region.
+Appointments for legal advice are confidential, except where mandatory reporting is required under NT law.

 TEWLS is unable to provide legal advice by email or via one of our social media channels.

-TEWLS offers appointments for legal advice in most areas of civil and family law.
+TEWLS offers appointments for legal advice in most areas of civil, family and migration law.
 To check whether TEWLS is able to give you legal advice, please see Areas of Law.

 TEWLS is able to provide legal advice as follows:

-- By phone – If you are unable to attend our office or one of our clinic locations, we are able to provide legal advice over the phone.
+- By phone – If you are unable to attend our office or one of our clinic locations, we are able to provide legal advice over the phone; or

 TEWLS is able to arrange interpreters free of charge, including Auslan interpreters.
 If you require the assistance of an interpreter for your appointment, please let us know at the time of making your appointment.